san360/moneta-agents/README.md

 - `News`: RSS online feed search on stock news
 - `Responder`: collects previous agents replies and respond to the user

+### Energy (SK)

+- `Electricity`: fetches daily consumption and demand of the Swiss electricity Grid
+- `Weather`: uses public API to fetch weather forecasts
+- `Insights`: analyse other agnets data with specific instructions to produce valuable insights
+- `News`: RSS online feed search on renewable energy news and articles
+- `Responder`: collects previous agents replies and respond to the user

 Note: GBB Vanilla agents are similar but differs a bit (no responder agent)

 ## Project structure